httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 The CDN-Cache-Control response header field is a targeted field ({{targeted}}) that allows origin servers to control the behavior of CDN caches interposed between them and clients separately from other caches that might handle the response.

-It applies to caches that are part of a distributed network that operate on behalf of an origin server (commonly called a content delivery network or CDN).
+It applies to caches that are part of a distributed network that operate on behalf of an origin server (commonly called a CDN).

 CDN caches that use CDN-Cache-Control will typically forward this header so that downstream CDN caches can use it as well.
 However, they MAY remove it when this is undesirable (for example, when configured to do so because it is known not to be used downstream).